adityasolanki205/Intro-to-Apache-Beam/README.md

 2. **Basic Codes**: Now we go step by step to learn Apache beam coding:

-      i. ***Pipeline*** : The Pipeline abstraction encapsulates all the data and steps in your data processing task.
+      i. <u>***Pipeline***</u> : The Pipeline abstraction encapsulates all the data and steps in your data processing task.
 Your Beam driver program typically starts by constructing a Pipeline object, and then using that object as the basis for creating the pipeline’s data sets as PCollections and its operations as Transforms.

 -    Creating Pipeline :